Anna Shcherbakova: 2020–2021 season: World champion

 Shcherbakova debuted both of her programs at the Russian senior test skates with only one fall on her quad Lutz attempt in the free program, which she called "a good starting point".
 Due to the COVID-19 pandemic and the lack of international competitions, all Russian skaters were required to compete in the 2020–21 Russian Cup series in order to qualify for the 2021 Russian Championships.
 Shcherbakova won the first stage in Syzran with a score of 246.40 and the third stage in Sochi with 239.91 points.
 She was assigned, as with other prominent Russian skaters, to the 2020 Rostelecom Cup after the ISU decided to base the Grand Prix primarily on geographic location due to the COVID-19 pandemic.
 However, she withdrew on the day of the event due to illness, later revealed to be pneumonia.

 Shcherbakova had limited ability to train in advance of the 2021 Russian Championships due to pneumonia.
 She decided to compete in the event against her coaches' recommendation for her to withdraw.
-She won the short program with a score of 80.31 despite competing with a 100-degree fever.
-In the free skate, she landed both a quad Lutz and quad flip and won the segment with a score of 183.79, with Kamila Valieva as the silver medalist and Alexandra Trusova taking the bronze medal.
-Shcherbakova became the first woman to win three consecutive Russian titles since Irina Slutskaya from 1999 to 2001.
+She won both the short program and the free skate and successfully landed both a quad Lutz and quad flip.
+She won the national title with a total score of 264.10, ahead of Kamila Valieva and Alexandra Trusova.
+Her free skate was praised by the Russian press as the best female performance of all time.
+Shcherbakova made history by becoming the first woman to win three consecutive Russian titles since Irina Slutskaya (1999–2001) and the first since the introduction of the ISU Judging system in 2004.
 Shcherbakova was assigned to the Russian team for the 2021 World Championships in Stockholm.
 Prior to the World Championships, she participated in the televised 2021 Channel One Trophy as part of the Red Machine team captained by Alina Zagitova.
 She placed second in both segments of the competition, and the Red Machine won the trophy.
 She opted not to participate in the Russian Cup Final in order to rest before the World Championships.

 In the short program at the World Championships, Shcherbakova skated a personal best in the short program, scoring 81.00 to place first ahead of Rika Kihira.
-She then placed second in the free program with a score of 152.17 points in spite of falling on one of her quad jumps, within one point of Trusova's 152.38 points.
-Overall, Shcherbakova won the competition to become the World champion.
-Shcherbakova, Elizaveta Tuktamysheva and Trusova's podium placements made this only the second time, after the United States in 1991, that a single country had swept the ladies' podium at the World Championships.
+She then placed second in the free program with a score of 152.17 points despite falling on one of her quad jumps.
+Overall, Shcherbakova won the competition with a total score of 233.17 and became the World champion.
+Shcherbakova, Tuktamysheva and Trusova's podium placements made this only the second time, after the United States in 1991, that a single country had swept the women's podium at the World Championships.
 Shcherbakova then competed as part of the Russian team for the 2021 World Team Trophy in April, winning the short program on the opening day within one point ahead of Tuktamysheva.
 Shcherbakova finished in first place and won a gold medal with team Russia.